anthonyanader/personalBlog/_posts/2018-09-10-new-hackathon-season.md

 Hack the North has always been one of my favorite hackathons in the world.
 I have been lucky enough to attend HackHarvard last year and ConUHacks, and I still believe Hack the North's organization, the variety of talks/workshops and the quality of attendants is far superior to anything else I have attended.

 Lastly, I think that I will be attending only one hackathon per year, during the summer, or fall since it is a very draining weekend; it takes a full week afterward just to recuperate.
+However, on the upside is that I got to meet so many talented individuals, in different fields, creating some of the coolest technologies I had ever seen.
+I highly recommend attending a hackathon at least once to understand and live this awesome experience!

 Cheers!